 A loved one or a trusted health professional can also provide support.
 Social workers and psychologists are trained to listen to your worries and help you find solutions.
 There is nothing wrong with asking your doctor for a referral.

-If you’d like immediate help, you can speak to someone by calling the Beyond Blue Infoline on 1300 224 636.
+If you’d like immediate help, call 13 11 14 for 24/7 support through lifeline.org.au.
+If you want additional support, you can speak to someone by calling the Beyond Blue Infoline on 1300 224 636.
 You can also visit beyondblue.org.au for further information on depression and anxiety.

 When you are told you have kidney disease, you may at first be in disbelief that this is happening to you.
 When reality hits, you may go through a period of mourning; you might grieve for the health, abilities and life you had before being diagnosed.